-It is also the College's policy to provide reasonable accommodations when appropriate to individuals with disabilities, individuals observing religious practices, or employees who have pregnancy or childbirth-related medical conditions.
+The College is also committed to providing reasonable accommodations when appropriate to individuals with disabilities, individuals observing religious practices, and employees who have pregnancy or childbirth-related medical conditions.
+Retaliation for reporting or opposing discrimination, cooperating with an investigation of a discrimination complaint, or requesting an accommodation is also prohibited.